Need help dealing with violent or distressing online content? Learn more

 Web browsers and search engines

 Web browsers provide the door to the online world, and search engines are the way we explore that world.
-We all use search engines to find information online, and so do our kids, but with that open access comes the risk of seeing inappropriate material.
+We all use search engines to find information online, and so do our kids, but with that open access comes the risk of seeing non-child friendly material.

 Safe browsing tips

-• Encourage younger children to always ask an adult before clicking on an 'Accept' or 'OK' button on a website as sites may display other messages or disclaimers that require a response.
+• Encourage younger children to always ask an adult before clicking on an 'Accept' or 'OK' button on a website, as sites may display messages or disclaimers that require a response.

-• Help minimise the risk of your child coming across unsuitable websites accidentally by setting up bookmarks in their browser for sites you would like them to use.
+• Help minimise the risk of your child accidentally coming across websites not intended for children by setting up bookmarks in their browser for sites you would like them to use.

 Child-friendly search engines

-Child-friendly search engines aim to exclude inappropriate sites and material from search results, while making sure content relevant to the search is provided.
+Child-friendly search engines aim to exclude non-child friendly sites and material from search results, while making sure content relevant to the search is provided.

 You can find a child-friendly search engine that best suits the needs of your family by researching them online.
 This can then be set as the default browser available to your child, with some search engines also available as apps.

-Be aware many search engines can contain advertising, and there is always a risk that inappropriate material may still slip through.
+Be aware that many search engines can contain advertising, and there is always a risk that non-child friendly material may still slip through.

 Safe search settings

-In most search engines, you can activate ‘SafeSearch’ to filter the search results so they don’t include inappropriate or explicit content like pornography.
+In most search engines, you can activate ‘SafeSearch’ to filter the search results so they don’t include explicit content like pornography.
 For example:

-SafeSearch isn’t 100% accurate, but it can help you avoid explicit and inappropriate search results on your phone, tablet or computer.
+SafeSearch isn’t 100% accurate, but it can help you avoid explicit and unsafe search results on your phone, tablet or computer.

 • Google offers the ability to create a family group with up to six family members to manage various Google products and features.